The Complete Disney Villains List 2025: Names and Fun Facts Too

 When Darla first walks into her uncle’s office, the music that plays is from the shower scene in the Psycho.

-Also known as The Shadow Man, Dr. Facilier is the villain in Disney’s 2009 film, The Princess and the Frog.
+Also known as The Shadow Man, Dr. Facilier is the evil witch doctor we love to hate in Disney’s 2009 film, The Princess and the Frog.
 With friends on “the other side”, this smooth talking witch doctor has big plans to take over the city of New Orleans.

 Fun Fact